rootslab/auntie/Readme.md

  * it emits a 'snip' event, with the remaining data that does not contains
  * the sequence.
  *
- * NOTE: It saves the remaining data that does not contains the sequence, for the
+ * NOTE: it saves the remaining data that does not contains the sequence, for the
  * next #do call on fresh data (to check for overlapping matches).
  */
 'do' : function ( Buffer data [, Boolean collect ] ) : [ Array results ]